thenativeweb/thenativeweb-ux/README.md

 This project uses [puppeteer](https://github.com/GoogleChrome/puppeteer) to verify that components render correctly inside a browser.
 By default these tests are run in headless mode.
 As debugging integration tests in headless mode can be painful there are two options to debug integration tests visually.

-#### 1. Viewing the failing test page in a browser
+#### Viewing failing test pages in a browser

-The first option to debug a failing integration test is to view the failing test page in a browser without running the tests.
-Therefore you need to run the sample application using the following command:
+First, to debug a failing integration test, you can have a look at the failing test page in a browser without running the tests.
+For that run the sample application using the following command:

 ```shell
 $ npm run start-sample-application
 ```

-Then you can point your browser to the failing test page and verify if it renders correctly.
+Then point your browser to the failing test page and verify if it renders correctly.

-#### 2. Running the tests with UI and in slow motion
+#### Running tests with a UI and in slow motion

-The second option is to verify that all the pupeteer commands are executed succesfully which is much easier to do when puppeteer is not running in headless mode.
-Set the environment variable `DEBUG` to `true`.
-This will start puppeteer in non-headless mode and slow down each operation.
+Second, verifying that all the puppeteer commands are executed succesfully, it is much easier to do when puppeteer is not running in headless mode.
+To disable headless mode, set the environment variable `DEBUG` to `true`.
+This will start puppeteer in non-headless mode and slow down each operation:

 ```shell
 $ DEBUG=true npx roboter test --type integration
 ```

-This mode makes most sense if you also limit tests that should be run using mocha's `only` option.
+This makes most sense if you also limit tests that should be run using mocha's `only` option.

 ## Running the build